DIYGPSTracker/DIYGPSTracker.github.io/privacy-statement.md

         <div class="col s12">
             Your privacy is important to DIY GPS Tracker and it's creator:
             Csaba Toth.
-This privacy policy provides information about the personal information the application may collect or pass along, and the ways in which the related services use that personal information.
+This privacy policy provides information about the personal data the application may collect or pass along, and the ways in which the related services use that personal data.
         </div>
     </div>
 </div>